sc-forks/solidity-coverage/HARDHAT_README.md

 ## Using with ganache

-Begining with `v0.7.12`, solidity-coverage runs directly on the Hardhat network by default (for speed).
+Begining with `v0.7.12`, this plugin runs directly on the Hardhat network by default (for speed).

 If you want to use a ganache based http network, you can specify it by name using the `--network` cli option.

-Solidity-coverage will launch a coverage enabled in-process ganache instance which can be configured in `.solcover.js` via the `providerOptions` key.
+The plugin will then launch its own coverage enabled ganache instance which can be configured in `.solcover.js` via the `providerOptions` key.

 ## Documentation